LoriNewhouse/LoriNewhouse/README.md

-I'm a Product Development Engineer for Predictive Modeling.
 I have been writing code for physics based calculations in commercial software products for 3 decades: fluid flow, heat transfer, chemical reactions, reservoir simulation.

 I started in the dark ages with FORTRAN and a card punch.
 The first 2 years of my PhD work I did with a line editor.
 Since then, I've learned C, C++, and object oriented design, along with bits of JAVA and C#.
 Plus, of course, a plethora of IDE's and version control tools.